Two new inland lines and more AVE stops: the train map the Catalan government would like for 2050

 BarcelonaIn 25 years, Catalonia could have between nine and ten million inhabitants, and as a result, train journeys recorded by the Metropolitan Transport Authority (ATM) could skyrocket to nearly 1.3 billion annually.
 That's two million more people and another 100 million annual journeys than the Catalan rail network currently handles.
 Faced with this scenario, Parliament demanded that the Government prepare, and the executive has set to work creating a roadmap to guide which actions should be prioritized over the next two and a half decades.

 The Government approved a rail strategy this Tuesday containing 13 lines of action and 63 measures.
-However, this strategy only includes the general guidelines of what the executive believes should be done, but not specific actions to which the Government is committing or which, at least for now, it is requesting from Madrid.
-All of this is just a rough outline from the Department of Territory, of which some initial details have already been revealed.
+However, it only includes the main outlines of what the executive believes should be done, but not specific actions to which the Government is committing or which, at least for now, it is requesting from Madrid.
+All of this is just the fine print, of which some initial details are already emerging.

-As "instruments" to implement this strategy in the coming years, the department led by Councillor Paneque wants to promote a new formulation of the Catalan Railway Law and insists that the following are on the table: the Catalan Railway Services Plan – which must define the configuration and mode of operation in the medium and long term of the railway services of Catalonia; the revision of the Catalan Transport Infrastructure Plan – which must update the programming of transport infrastructure; the strategic plan for the development of intermodal terminals in Catalonia; the annual updates of the Catalan Agenda for the Mediterranean Corridor; and the programming of the actions of the Commuter Rail Plan in the five-year period 2026-2030.
+As "instruments" to implement this strategy in the coming years, Paneque's department wants to promote a new formulation of the Catalan Railway Law and insists that the following are on the table: the Catalan Railway Services Plan – which must define the configuration and mode of operation in the medium and long term of the railway services of Catalonia; the revision of the Catalan Transport Infrastructure Plan – which must update the programming of transport infrastructures; the strategic plan for the development of intermodal terminals in Catalonia; the annual updates of the Catalan Agenda for the Mediterranean Corridor; and the programming of the actions of the Commuter Rail Plan in the five-year period 2026-2030.